tydel4/portfolio-website/README.md

 # Tyler Delorey's Portfolio Website

-A modern, responsive portfolio website built with HTML and Tailwind CSS.
+A modern, responsive portfolio website showcasing my skills, projects, and experience as a Computer Science student.
+Built with HTML and Tailwind CSS, featuring a clean design, smooth navigation, and interactive elements.

 ## Features